-Alternatively, you could structure your own CPD activities, around your personal development plan for example.
-This may be particularly relevant if you are working in a very specialised area.
+Alternatively, you could structure your own CPD activities without using a formal scheme.
+You could plan your learning around your personal development plan, for example.
+This may be particularly relevant if you are working in a very specialised area, and feel that CPD offered by organisations is not relevant to your practice.
 Our standards give you the flexibility to plan your own CPD in a way that suits your practice, your learning needs, your preferences, and the time and resources available to you.